arielchuri/autozinefier/croak_01.md

 **Hit points:** A Dark Elf gains 1d7 hit points at each level.

-**Spells Known:** as Elf -2 and no automatic Patron Bond/Invoke Patron.
+**Spells**: No automatic Patron Bond/Invoke Patron.

 **Caster Level:** Dark elves cast at 1 less than their caster level.

-**Luck Die:** 1:1 at first level and then as Thief -d1 thereafter.

 **Spellburn:** Spellburn damage is permanent except for luck.

 **Corruption:** -d1 (d8) when rolling for corruption or patron taint.
 Luck burned to avoid corruption is permanent.

-**Vulnerability:** Prolonged contact with iron causes 4hp damage per day and -1d on all rolls.
+**Vulnerability:** Contact with iron for more than just a moment causes 4hp damage per day and -1d on Will saves.
 Damage from iron weapons causes an additional 1 point of damage.

 ### Dark Elf Skills